 - Any other matter that in the judgment of the Committee Chair or the Committee should be brought to the attention of the Council.

 - The Secretary shall take minutes for each Resident Council meeting.
 The Secretary's draft of the minutes shall be given to the Chair of the Council to verify completeness and accuracy before distribution to the Resident Council for approval.
 Formal approval of the minutes shall normally take place early on the agenda at the next Council meeting.
-A recording of the events at the Resident Community meeting and the Council Minutes will be placed in notebooks on each floor and in the Library.
+A recording of the events at the Resident Community meeting and the Council Minutes will be placed in the Library.
 When formal proposals or presentations are to be made, at either Council meetings or Resident Community meetings, a copy shall be given to the Secretary for accurate recording.